 In a statement, Sequel Youth & Family Services said it supports the decision to bring criminal charges.
 It also has said it is “making the necessary changes to ensure something like this never happens again.”

 Correction: A previous version of this story incorrectly noted the number of people arrested; it is three.
-The story also incorrectly noted how many of those charged were involved with restraining Cornelius Fredericks; it is two.
+The story also incorrectly noted how many of those charged were involved with restraining Cornelius Frederick; it is two.
+This story has also been updated with the correct spelling of Cornelius Frederick's last name.